nikodunk/roomsolar/content/solar-kit/_index.md

 ---

-### Self-Install Solar + Battery Kit for off-grid Apartments, Backup and more
+### Self-Install Solar + Battery Kit for your off-grid Apartment, Condo, Balcony, Backup and Camp

 Build an easy DIY solar micro-grid in your apartment, balcony, shared rooftop or garden for easy renewable independence, backup power and the odd outdoor adventure.